List of Responding Schools

 Willamette gives an annual Pro Bono Student of the Year award to the graduating student who has contributed the most pro bono work during law school.
 All students who participate in the Pro Bono Honors Program are honored at our Spring Reception.
 Those completing the minimum number of hours required earn certificates.

 The Law School annually nominates a student for the Virginia State Bar Oliver White Hill Law Student Pro Bono Award.
 The state bar selects one recipient among all Virginia law schools.
-William & Mary has had multiple recipients since the award was implemented in 2002.
+William & Mary has had numerous recipients since the award was implemented.